 Roadside Assistance is available by phone 24 hours a day in many countries.
-You can receive assistance there in the event of an emergency.
+You can obtain assistance there in the event of a vehicle breakdown.

-FIRST AID POUCH
+FIRST AID POUCH\

 Some of the articles contained in the first aid pouch have a limited service life.
 Therefore, check the expiration dates of the contents regularly and replace any items in good time, if necessary.